MA-Ramirez/ChaosNoiseEGT/README.md

 -To run the simulations in the cluster
    - Run all stochastic approach scripts in terminal: `bash bash_run_full.sh`
-   - Submit stochastic approach batch scripts to Slurm (full process of 3 scripts for all parameters in `Parameters.txt`):  `sbatch sbatch_run_full.sh`
+   - Submit stochastic approach batch scripts to Slurm (full process of 3 scripts for all parameter values in `Parameters.txt`):  `sbatch sbatch_run_full.sh`
-   - Submit individual stochastic approach batch scripts to Slurm (full process of 3 scripts for each parameter in `Parameters.txt`):  `sbatch sbatch_run_individuals_1.sh`
+   - Submit individual stochastic approach batch scripts to Slurm (full process of 3 scripts for each parameter value in `Parameters.txt`):  `sbatch sbatch_run_individuals_1.sh`

 -To obtain the main statistical measures of the quantifiers results: `julia clusterdata_scripts/ManageClusterData.jl`